bmeabeed/fend/projects/evaluate-news-nlp/README.md

   ### Step 4: Open your browser to use the project
   After running this command `npm run start` you can access the project using your browser    http://localhost:8080

+- Enter avalid url in the **url** field
+- Click on **NLP Evaluate** button to evaluate the selected url
+- The return josn opject will renderd in the NLP Results section